The Exhibition Intro in English at 5 pm is cancelled

 Our warmest thanks to all founding partners for their donations, which make possible world-class operations in the new home of the Architecture & Design Museum.

-JKMM Architects selected to design landmark waterfront building at the conclusion of an international, open and anonymous competition launched in April 2024.
+JKMM Architects wins the open and anonymous competition launched in April 2024§

 The 18 month-long process of selecting an architect to design Finland’s new Museum of Architecture and Design in Helsinki has completed, with the announcement that JKMM Architects, a Helsinki-based architecture practice, has won the international, open and anonymous design competition for the project.
 JKMM Architects’ design, known during the competition as Kumma, will create a landmark waterfront museum that will showcase Finland’s unique culture of architecture and design on a global stage.